 Steve Salter, PGA member and head of golf and leisure for NFS (pictured above right) said: “We are delighted and privileged to be working with The Centurion Club to provide them with their club technology.

-“They really are setting new standards for private member golf clubs in the UK and NFS Technology Group are proud to be at the forefront of these new standards.”
+“They really are setting new standards for private member golf clubs in the UK and NFS Technology are proud to be at the forefront of these new standards.”

 “Offering clubs a bespoke integrated package like we have done at Centurion, gives them the tools to drive their businesses forward.
 We give clubs more controls and information than ever before, allowing them to make key business decisions for the club based on consolidated business intelligence information in real time.”